-NCLEJ and Coalition of Partner Organizations File Amicus Brief Opposing Trump Administration’s Draconian SNAP “Work Requirement”
+NCLEJ and Partner Organizations File Amicus Brief Opposing Trump Administration’s Draconian SNAP “Work Requirement”

 Yesterday, NCLEJ and our partners at the Empire Justice Center, the Legal Aid Society, Greater Hartford Legal Aid, and the Massachusetts Law Reform Institute filed an amicus brief in support of the Plaintiffs in District of Columbia et.al. v.
 U.S.D.A.
 The litigation, filed by fourteen state attorneys general, the City of New York and the Legal Aid Society of the District of Columbia, challenges harsh work rules finalized by the Trump administration late last year.
 In March, the Court ordered that implementation of the work rules be halted during the litigation.
 The Plaintiffs now seek to permanently block the rules.